William Artis: Early life

 Artis was born in Washington, North Carolina to Elizabeth Davis and Thomas Midgett.
 He and his older half-brother, Warren Allen Davis, were raised on a farm by their great grandmother, Liza Lane.
 He became interested in pottery in part due to playing with local red clay deposits.
 One day during Boy Scouts, he sculpted a hand from local clay and brought it to school the next day, impressing his class.

 In 1927, he moved to Harlem, New York largely due to the Great Migration.
 He lived with his mother, brother, stepfather George Artis, and grandmother Elva Lane.
 Unlike his brother, he claimed his stepfather’s surname.

 Education and career

 Artis graduated from Frederick Douglass Junior High School 139 in 1932 and from Haaren High School in 1936, majoring in the arts.
 He was a pupil of Augusta Savage as a teenager.
 In high school, he presented in the Harmon Foundation 1933 exhibition with Head of a Girl.
 This earned him the $100 John Hope prize, a mention in Time magazine, and a full-ride scholarship for a year at Art Student League.
 He studied under Robert Laurent during that time.
 After, Audrey McMahon hired him for the College Art Association to teach crafts and paint communal spaces.
 He was featured in the 1930s film, A Study of Negro Artists, along with Savage and other artists associated with the Harlem Renaissance.
-He taught at the Harlem YMCA after finishing high school, before joining with Works Progress Administration artist project, such as with Harmon Foundation and Rosenwald Fund.
-He was also under the tutelage of Roberta Laber from 1936–38 and Maude Robinson in 1938.
-Between 1933 to 1940, he had been involved in over 14 exhibitions.
+He taught at the Harlem YMCA after finishing high school, before joining with Works Progress Administration artist projects, such as with Harmon Foundation and Rosenwald Fund.
+He was also under the tutelage of Roberta Laber from 1936 to 1938, and Maude Robinson in 1938.
+Between 1933 to 1940, he was involved in over 14 exhibitions.

-During the late 1930s until 1941, he lived with Langston Hughes and two others.
-In the summers of 1940, ‘46, and ‘47, he pursued education as a special student and eventual instructor at New York State College of Ceramics at Alfred University.
+From the late 1930s until 1941, he lived with Langston Hughes and two others.
+In the summers of 1940, ‘46, and ‘47, Artis pursued education as a special student and eventual instructor at New York State College of Ceramics at Alfred University.

 He closed his studio near Apollo Theatre upon being drafted into World War II.
 After being discharged from his U.S. army service in Europe, he resumed his art.
 In 1945, Artis, Romare Bearden, and Selma Burke were in the landmark Albany Institute of History and Art exhibit.
 Over the next decade, they helped advance Black representation in national exhibits and galleries.
 In 1946, he received a Harmon Foundation grant to teach a four-day ceramics class at twenty Philadelphia schools.